HEIG-COMEM/HEIG-VD_ProjArt_Sentiers-Culturels_ASFJ/README.md

 3. clone the project from github `git clone https://github.com/HEIG-COMEM/HEIG-VD_ProjArt_Sentiers-Culturels.git`
 4. Install dependencies with `composer install` and `npm ci`.
 5. Create .env file from model `cp .env.example .env`.
+6. Create an account on [Openroute Service](https://openrouteservice.org/), generate an API token and put it in the `.env` file
-6. modify the `.env` file in the hosting root to update the connection parameters for the new database:
+7. modify the `.env` file in the hosting root to update the connection parameters for the new database:

 ```env
 DB_CONNECTION=mysql